MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/libraries/Android.md

 To customize the renderer you provide an instance of the HostConfig object.
 (See [Host Config Schema](../HostConfig.md) for the full description.)

-> The HostConfig object will be instantiated with defaults, so you can set just the properties you want to change.

-> You may also create a HostConfig from a Json String
+To Create a HostConfig object from a string, use the DeserializeFromString method
 ```java
 HostConfig hostConfig = HostConfig.DeserializeFromString(hostConfigText);
 ```